bruhmomen69/OpenProjects/changelogs/INVENTORY_PLACEHOLDER_IMPLEMENTATION.md

 - Clear visual indication that inventories are snapshots

 ### 3. **Permission Control**
-- `chatplugin.viewinventory` permission controls who can view snapshots
+- `zchat.viewinventory` permission controls who can view snapshots
 - Existing chat permissions control who can use placeholders in chat

 ### 4. **Automatic Cleanup**